-We are co-ordinating the formation, facilitation and evaluation of three self-help, peer-support groups for people with dementia (or suspected dementia) in extra care and sheltered housing schemes across London.
-The project is being run in partnership with Housing 21.
+We coordinate the formation, facilitation and evaluation of three self-help, peer-support groups for people with dementia (or suspected dementia) in extra care and sheltered housing schemes across London.

-Group members learn practical coping methods and skills to increase their independent living skills including memory techniques, approaches to wellbeing and planning for the future.
+Group members learn practical coping skills to increase their independent living skills, including memory techniques, approaches to well-being and planning for the future.
 This positive approach enables the groups to make plans to retain their control and enjoyment of life throughout their retirement.

-Periodically, experts are invited into meetings to share ideas and information with the group.
+Periodically, experts are invited to meetings to share ideas and information with the group.
 Visiting guests have included a creative writer, a memory specialist and a primary school choir.

-Following the learning from this project, we are now planning to extend the self-help project to 25 new groups of older people living in extra care and sheltered accommodation at risk of social isolation and developing associated mental health problems.
+Following the learning from this project, we plan to extend the self-help project to 25 new groups of older people living in extra care and sheltered accommodation at risk of social isolation and developing associated mental health problems.